Tacoma Stars: History

 The Stars were founded in 2003 as a member of the Premier Arena Soccer League (PASL-Premier).
 The team is named after the Tacoma Stars that played in the original Major Indoor Soccer League from 1983 to 1992.
 The Stars won two PASL-Premier Championships (Summer 2004 & Winter 2009-2010).

 The Stars made the transition to professional status and joined the Professional Arena Soccer League (PASL) for the 2010-11 season.
 In 2012–13 season, the head coach was Joe Waters as the team moved into the new Pacific Sports Center.

 The Stars went on hiatus on August 23, 2013.
-An amateur version of the club participated in the Premier Arena Soccer League as the Tacoma Galaxy in the 2013-14 season.
+An amateur version of the club participated in the Premier Arena Soccer League as the "Tacoma Galaxy" in the 2013-14 season.
 On January 10, 2014, the Pacific Sports Center was placed into receivership, putting the future of the facility and the franchise in question.

 In June 2014, it was announced that the Tacoma Stars would return to play in the Western Indoor Soccer League (WISL) at the Tacoma Soccer Center.

 In January 2015, team owner Lane Smith acquired the assets of the failed Seattle Impact of the Major Arena Soccer League and announced that the Stars would complete the Impact's 2014–15 season at the ShoWare Center in Kent, Washington, while completing their WISL obligations.

 The Stars joined the National Premier Soccer League in 2020, and planned to field an outdoor team in the Northwest Conference through a partnership with Washington Premier FC.
 The outdoor team planned to play at Washington Premier FC Field in Waller, Washington, near Puyallup.
 Due to the COVID-19 pandemic NPSL halted play in the 2020 season, and the Northwest division did not play in 2021.
 Tacoma left NPSL in 2022 without having played a match.

 In 2023, the Tacoma Stars won the North American Sand Soccer U.S. Men's Open Division Championship in Virginia Beach, Virginia, with a 3-2 victory over Maryzillians in the final.
 The team, which went 6-0 in the tournament, included Nick Perera, Cory Keitz, and Fellipe Souza, along with former players Chris Toth, Alessandro Canale, and Mike Palmerin.
 Perera was named the Tournament MVP, and Toth received the Top Goalkeeper award.
+Tacoma Stars won the tournament in 2026.

 On January 4, 2024, the Tacoma Stars was announced as an expansion team for the outdoor USL League Two, joining the Northwest Division.
 The team will play their home matches at Bellarmine Preparatory School in Tacoma.
 An affiliated women's team, named the Tacoma Galaxy, will play in the USL W League beginning in 2024.